 As you may have guessed from its name, the term mud dauber refers to species of wasps that construct their nest out of mud.
 Several wasps species have this title, including the blue mud dauber, organ pipe mud dauber, and Sceliphron spirifex.
 Mud daubers are usually black with light-colored markings or a metallic sheen.
 Their body is long and slender, having a “thread-like” waist.
 A mud dauber nest is usually located in covered areas such as porch ceilings, sheds, and attics.
 Although mud daubers are solitary wasps, more than one may be found cohabitating together.
 Contrary to the other wasps discussed, mud daubers rarely defend their nest and a sting from a mud dauber is fairly uncommon.
 Mature mud daubers feed on honeydew, plant nectar, and bodily fluids from the spiders they capture.
 Some species of mud dauber even feed on the poisonous black widow spiders.

-Ehrlich Pest Control specialists can remove wasp nests from your property to help you stay safe.
+Ehrlich Pest Control Technicians can remove wasp nests from your property to help you stay safe.
 If you have seen any of the following wasps at your home or business, reach out to Ehrlich today by calling 888-984-0186 or get in touch with us online.